benzinger-icl/karidf-scripts/README.md

 # Additional help with scripts?

-Please submit your question or concern in the issues section on this repository, thank you!
+Please submit your questions or concerns in the issues section on this repository, thank you!